JeremyMedders/LogixLibraries/README.md

 This is my best-effort approach to implementing production-ready, "object-oriented" programming on Rockwell Logix5000-based controllers.

 With the exception of supporting sample files (FactoryTalk View ME screens/definitions, etc.), this repository contains only .L5X (Logix 5000 XML) files.
-Structured text is used for add-on-instruction definitions for ease of portability between IEC 61131-3 platforms.
+Structured text is used for AOI definitions to ease porting between IEC 61131-3 platforms.
 Dependencies will be documented where possible.

 Parameter naming follows PlantPAx, where sensible:
 ------------